whashby/calendly-bookings/readme.txt

 - Syncs event types, available times, scheduled events, and invitees into custom tables.
 - Maps event types to WooCommerce products for paid bookings.
 - Provides dashboards for admins and account owners.
-- Handles webhooks, audit logging, and background sync.
+- Handles webhooks, and background sync.

 Built for performance, observability, and safety in production environments.